Y-B-Class-Projects/Human-Fall-Detection/README.md

 ## The Project

-In this project, we developed a system using video analysis that can detect when person is falling.
+In this project, we developed a video analysis system that can detect events of human falling.

 A path to a folder containing video files is provided to the system, which then returns a new video with alarms regarding human falls.